MervinPraison/WordPressAISEO/readme.txt

 = Does it support WP-CLI? =

 Yes!
-AISEO includes 70+ WP-CLI commands for automation and batch processing.
+AI SEO includes 70+ WP-CLI commands for automation and batch processing.
 Perfect for large sites and developers.

 = Does it have a REST API? =

 Yes!
-AISEO provides 60+ REST API endpoints for all features.
+AI SEO provides 60+ REST API endpoints for all features.
 Perfect for headless WordPress, mobile apps, and custom integrations.

 = Can I use it with custom post types? =

 Yes!
-AISEO supports all custom post types.
+AI SEO supports all custom post types.
 You can enable/disable SEO features for any post type.

 = Does it support multilingual sites? =

 Yes!
-AISEO is compatible with WPML, Polylang, and TranslatePress.
+AI SEO is compatible with WPML, Polylang, and TranslatePress.
 It can sync metadata across translations.

 = How do I get support? =